Jason2605/AdminPanel/API/readME.md

 * donorlevel - Returns a list of all the players with the highest donor level first.
 * adminlevel - Returns a list of all the players with the highest admin level first.
 * gangs - Returns the information about all the gangs on the server.
+* richlist - Returns a default of the richest 10 players (ordered by bank), you can add the optional 'limit' to the url to change the number of players returned

 <p>The API was made to help out people who are using things such as IPS where you dont want to add
 queries etc into the code itself so instead you can just use the API to simply get the data instead.